taofiqsulayman/text-reader/readme.md

 ## About the App

-This web application allows users to upload image files (PNG, JPG, JPEG) or PDF documents.
-The app extracts text from the uploaded files and, in the case of PDFs, also extracts tables.
-The extracted text and tables are then displayed on the web interface.
+This application allows users to upload images and PDF files to extract text, tables, and specific information such as names, emails, education, work experience, and skills.
+It uses OCR for images and PDF parsing libraries to extract text and tables from PDF files.

 ## Requirements